CPSSD/feedlark/CONTRIBUTING.md

 Branches are named like so:

     assignee_first_initial/name#issue_number

 For multiple assignees the initals can be hyphenated.

 For example:

 	c/atom_support#43
 	c-r/atom_support#43

+**NOTE** Documentation updates of any form should be commited straight to `master` without any extra branches.

 Pull Requests
 -------------